photogabble/website/src/content/thoughts/2023-01-28-static-site-search.md

 ## Algolia
 It feels as though [Algolia](https://www.algolia.com/) is used to power the search functionality for a _lot_ of websites; I most often use it to find what I am looking for in the [Laravel documentation](https://laravel.com/) and actually the majority of the time I use search provided by Algolia it's on various projects documentation something I think is due to [Algolia's Docsearch product](https://docsearch.algolia.com/) being offered for free.

-{% figure "/img/static-site-search-providers-1.png" "Fig 1.
-Very clean, very nice" "Search interface shown as a pop-up modal." %}
+{% figure "/img/static-site-search-providers-1.png", "Fig 1.
+Very clean, very nice", "Search interface shown as a pop-up modal." %}

 Algolia is "Search as a Service" (SaaS) and as such comes with a fair free usage tier.
 It's very plug and play with many tutorials already available if you want to go down that route.
 I honestly prefer a minimalist approach to how many third party services I use - *the fewer, the better* - and so Algolia isn't the best solution for my needs.